Parker-Isaacson/Parker-Isaacson/README.md

   - Use math and interpret qualities like brightness, contrast, exposure to determine score.
 - Database
   - Will likely just be another parser... though for SQL this time.
+- Webserver
+  - NGINX or Apache remake, just to get more into baremetal ideas.